40-Acres/loan-contracts/DIAMOND-README.md

 - Leveraged Buyout (LBO)
   - Buyer acquires a veNFT and simultaneously opens a loan to finance it.
-  - Fees: 2% LBO fee (buyer), 1% seller fee; no origination for the LBO loan; LTV discount of 1% (configurable) for safety.
+  - Fees: 2% LBO fee (buyer), 1% seller fee; no origination for the LBO loan.
+  - Financing model: a portion of the LBO fee (default 1%) is financed (added to principal) and the remaining 1% is charged explicitly at checkout.
+Enforcement ensures total borrowed (purchase principal + financed fee) never exceeds the configured LTV cap.
-  - Wallet/external source: diamond temporarily escrows the NFT, locks into loan custodian, opens loan for buyer with LTV minus discount, directs proceeds to settle purchase, then assigns borrower.
+  - Wallet/external source: diamond temporarily escrows the NFT, locks into loan custodian, opens loan for buyer with principal sized to (maxLtvBps − financedFeeBps), adds financed fee on top (financedFeeBps), directs proceeds to settle purchase, then assigns borrower.
   - LoanV2 listing source: pay off existing debt, assign borrower, optionally open a new loan immediately under the LBO rules.

+### External LBO (adapter purchase financed by new loan)
+- Atomicity: executed as a single transaction.
+If any sub‑step fails, the entire transaction reverts (including the external market purchase), ensuring funds and state roll back.
+- Steps:
+  1) Pre‑validate external listing (seller, collection, tokenId, currency, dynamic price) and cap price via maxPrice.
+  2) Collect buyer funds (if any downpayment) and, if needed, draw a temporary credit from our vault (bounded by per‑tx/per‑user limits).
+  3) Execute adapter buy; require NFT custody transfers to the diamond; verify via `ownerOf` post‑condition.
+  4) Immediately lock NFT into loan custody and open loan for buyer.
+Compute principal and financed fee so that (principal + financed fee) ≤ max LTV.
+  5) Route loan proceeds to repay the temporary credit; settle explicit fee and external aggregation fee; assign borrower.
+- Guardrails:
+  - Allowed marketplaces and currencies only; price/time bounds and balance‑delta checks; approvals zeroed post‑swap.
+  - Vault credit caps (per‑tx, daily, and global), min buyer downpayment (configurable), and a kill‑switch to pause external LBO.
+  - Post‑purchase assertion that custody is with the diamond before loan operations; otherwise revert.
+- Availability: external LBO is enabled on chains where a loan custodian (LoanV2 or future LoanV3) and a funding vault are configured; otherwise disabled.

 ---